 OSRS money making F2P

-Most of money making methods require access to members-only skills (like Slayer) which can be bought with bonds.
-To do so without spending real money we will have to take few extra steps - with current price of Bond being around 4kk, non-membership players will have to make around 290k gold per day to buy one, and we are going to show you how to do this..
-Provided here are gold farming methods suited for both high level characters and beginners with f2p accounts.
+Most of osrs money making methods require access to members-only skills (like Slayer) which can be bought with bonds.
+To do so without spending real money we will have to take few extra steps - with current price of Bond being around 4kk, non-membership players will have to make around 290k gold per day to buy one, and we are going to show you how to do this.
+We list gold farming methods suited for both high level characters and beginners who play on F2P accounts.

-Absolute entry-level money making technique as there are barely any requirements since cows have very low combat level.
-Head to Lumbridge, then go north to Lumbridge Cow Fields and just kill cows and collect their hides.
-Next step is to meet with Ellis - tanner located in Al Kharid - pay him for tanning looted skins, sell them on Great Exchange, rinse and repeat.
-In order to make this efficient you should loot approximately 374 hides per hour which will bank you around 60k gold per hour.
-At this rate you’d have to farm five hours a day for a bond so it may not be the most cost-effective way but hey, it’s newb-friendly gold making method..
+Absolute entry-level money-making technique as there are barely any requirements since cows have very low combat level.
+Teleport to Lumbridge Castle, then go north to Lumbridge Cow Fields and just kill cows and collect their hides.
+The next step is to meet with Ellis - tanner located in Al Kharid - pay him for tanning looted skins, sell them on Great Exchange, rinse and repeat.
+In order to make this efficient, you should loot approximately 374 hides per hour, which will bank you around 60k gold per hour.
+At this rate, you'd have to farm five hours a day for a bond, so it may not be the most cost-effective way, but hey, it's a newb-friendly gold making method.

-Due to constant demand for various ores this is very reliable and stable way of profiting.
-Effective gold per hour depends on your mining skill and your rock of choice, but once you will start getting better at it, your earnings will rise dramatically.
-New to the business will have to start with most basic materials like clay but fairly soon - at the 15 skill level - you will be able to mine iron ore which is one of the most traded items on the Grand Exchange and from that point you shouldn’t have any problems with gold.
-Worth noting is that while mining rocks you have a chance to loot gems that will up your profit or can be used for jewelcrafting.
-Nevertheless you should be expecting earnings around 60-70k gold per hour.
-Non-members area that contains fair amount of iron rocks is Al Kharid Mine, also you might consider sweeping mine’s carpets as this is profitable endeavour too - powerminers tend to leave iron rocks, creating opportunity for easy gold for low level players, who would prefer hopping realms to simple mining.
+Due to the constant demand for various ores, this is a very reliable and stable way of profiting.
+Effective gold per hour depends on your mining skill and your rock of choice, but once you start getting better at it, your earnings will rise dramatically.
+New to the business will have to start with most basic materials like clay but fairly soon - at the 15 skill level - you will be able to mine iron ore which is one of the most traded items on the Grand Exchange and from that point you shouldn't have any problems with gold.
+Worth noting is that while mining rocks, you have a chance to loot gems that will up your profit or can be used for jewel crafting.

-Manly job for hardy people - similar to Mining this can be picked up early in the game and yields steady stream of gold which gets better (eventually turning into river of gold) as you progress.
-Serious profits start at 15 skill level with chopping down Oak Trees - found in various areas of the game, ie Lumbridge - for their multiple log drops, then you will steadily progress towards yew trees.
+Manly job for hardy people - similar to Mining, this can be picked up early in the game and yields a steady stream of gold, which gets better (eventually turning into a river of gold) as you progress.
+Serious profits start at 15 skill level with chopping down Oak Trees - found in various areas of the game, i.e., Lumbridge - for their multiple log drops, then you will steadily progress towards the yew tree.
 Words of caution though, woodcutting even with membership is not that profitable compared to other low effort methods - oak logs score you around 21k gold per hour, while best in slot non-members wood - yew logs - are just twice as much.
-Although members have access to magic wood, this is worth meager 130k gold per hour which is almost barely profitable when compared to other money making methods restricted for members.
-We’ve listed it here among other tips to paint a full picture of OSRS money making and warn you that although some activities can bring gold it’s not always worth your time (unless you are RPing as a woodcutter, which is fine).
+Although members have access to magic wood, this is worth meager 130k gold per hour, which is almost barely profitable when compared to another money making method restricted for members.
+We've listed it here, among other tips, to paint a full picture of OSRS money-making and warn you that although some activities can bring gold, it's not always worth your time (unless you are RPing as a woodcutter, which is fine).

-Old as the world food gathering and money making hobby is maybe not the most cost effective way of earning gold pieces in OSRS but it’s definitely the chillest.
-Sadly non-membership players are limited to catching lobsters at Musa Point near Port Sarim, which turn out to score you around 20k gold per hour, not the best deal BUT if you’ve already obtained membership and are looking for places to up your angling game, catching infernal eels gives about 280k gold per hour while being almost afk.
+Old as the world food gathering and money-making hobby is maybe not the most cost-effective way of earning gold pieces in OSRS, but it's the chillest, by far.
+Sadly non-membership players are limited to catching lobsters at Musa Point near Port Sarim, which turns out to score you around 20k gold per hour.
+It's not the best deal, BUT if you've already obtained membership and are looking for places to up your angling game, catching infernal eels gives about 280k gold per hour while being almost AFK.
+You don't even need the feathers lures.
 If you are not afraid of PKers and would like something a tad more intensive, dark crabs are waiting out there for you, scoring 380k gold per hour.

-Those more keen on staying in the comforts of cities this method should suit the most .
-It doesn’t requires membership account, has low entry requirements (just level your crafting skill to 6 and you are good to go), helps you skill Crafting and yields around 100k gold pieces per hour by just fetching some gold bars and necklace moulds and stuffing them into furnace.
-Considering that’s non-membership method and taking into account that requirements are virtually non-existent, this should be your go-to if you want make some gold really fast.
+Those more keen on staying in the comforts of cities this method should suit the most.
+It doesn't require membership account, has low entry requirements (just level your crafting skill to 6 and you are good to go), helps you skill Crafting, and yields around 100k gold pieces per hour by just fetching some gold bars and necklace molds and stuffing them into the furnace.
+Considering that's non-membership method and taking into account that requirements are virtually non-existent, this should be your go-to if you want to make some gold fast.

 Mining runite ore

-Mining runite requirements are simple although high - you will have to level your Mining to 85, and acquire runic or dragon pickaxe and a looting bag.
+Mining runite requirements are simple, although high - you will have to level your Mining to 85 and acquire runic or dragon pickaxe and a looting bag.
 Once you are set, head to Lava Maze in the Wilderness where Wilderness Mines are located.
-Be cautious since it’s Wilderness and PKers are rampant so don’t bring valuable items that you wouldn’t want to loose with you, although bring melee weapon and food with you.
-With that you are fully prepared to mine runite rocks.
-They spawn two per world so you will have to world hop a bit.
-All in all depending on Mining skill level you should mine 30 to 60 ores per hour which will earn you between 340k and 690k gold per hour.
-This means that one hour of mining runite ore daily will provide you with enough gold to buy bond once every fourteen days.
+Be cautious since it's Wilderness, and PKers are rampant, so don't bring valuable items that you wouldn't want to lose with you, j melee weapon, and food with you.
+With that, you are fully prepared to mine runite rocks.
+They spawn two per world, so you will have to world hop a bit.
+All in all, depending on the Mining skill level, you should mine 30 to 60 ores per hour, which will earn you between 340k and 690k gold per hour.
+It means that one hour of mining runite ore daily will provide you with enough gold to buy the bond once every fourteen days.

 Collecting Wine of Zamorak

-Collecting wine requires total level above 500, set of Zamorak robes, 33 Magic level, 20 or above Hitpoints level, cakes, restore potions, amulet of glory, staff of air and as usual - looting bag.
-Head north from west bank of Falador, to the Chaos Temple guarded by Monks of Zamorak, neutral mobs that won’t attack you yet.
+Collecting wine requires total level above 500, set of Zamorak robes, 33 Magic level, 20 or above Hitpoints level, cakes, restore potions, amulet of glory, a Staff of Air, and as usual - looting bag.
+Head north from the west bank of Falador to the Chaos Temple guarded by Monks of Zamorak, neutral mobs that won't attack you yet.
 Locate two altars with Wine of Zamorak - one on the ground floor and the other on first floor.
-You are going to do as follows - go upstairs, telegrab wine (mobs will remain calm), climb down the ladder to the ground floor, telegrab second bottle (that will enrage the monks, don’t try to fight), quickly climb up (monks can load a punch, eat if you must), by this time Wine should have respawned (it has 25 second respawn time), grab it again and well, repeat the process until you are full.
-Once in a while drink restore potion to reset your Magic level stat.
-Use amulet of glory for fast transportation.
-By our estimates this gold making method outputs 340k gold per hour, provided you are able to collect 208 flasks of wine per hour.
+You are going to do as follows - go upstairs, telegrab wine (mobs will remain calm), climb down the ladder to the ground floor.
+Telegrab second bottle (that will enrage the monks, don't try to fight), quickly climb up (monks can load a punch, eat if you must), by this time Wine should have respawned (it has 25 second respawn time), grab it again and well, repeat the process until you are full.
+Once in a while, drink restore potion to reset your Magic level stat.
+Use an amulet of glory for fast transportation.
+By our estimates, this gold making method outputs 340k gold per hour, provided you are able to collect 208 flasks of wine per hour.

 Making money with artisan skills

-Once you will gain membership and thus access to member-only skills you will have a huge pool of gold making methods to choose from.
-We have divided this section in three subsections - crafting, combat and passive income.
-Not all of those methods require membership however some demand starting capital big enough to be not eligible for previous section.
+Once you will gain membership and thus access to member-only skills, you will have a vast pool of gold making methods to choose from.
+We have divided this section into three subsections - crafting, combat, and passive income.
+Not all of those methods require membership; however, some demand starting capital big enough to be not eligible for the previous section.
 Income estimates are contained in brackets next to method type.

 Opal rings (~340k gold per hour)

-Requires 1lvl in Crafting, one opal, one silver bar, ring mould and furnace to stick the stuff into.
-It’s straightforward, make as much as you can, post it on Grand Exchange, repeat.
+Requires 1lvl in Crafting, one opal, one silver bar, ring mold, and furnace to stick the stuff into.
+It's straightforward, make as much as you can, post it on Grand Exchange, repeat.